code-not-found/code-not-found.github.io/_posts/sping-ws/2017-12-08-spring-ws-timeout-example.md

 ---
-title: "Spring WS - Timeout Example"
+title: "Spring WS - Client Timeout Example"
-permalink: /spring-ws-timeout-example.html
+permalink: /spring-ws-client-timeout-example.html
 excerpt: "A detailed step-by-step tutorial on how to set a client timeout using Spring-WS and Spring Boot."
 date: 2017-12-08
 modified: 2017-12-08